MXCzkEVM/Moonchain-Documentation/docs/Enhanced-Accessibility.md

 ## Conclusion

 The integration of zkEVM represents a significant advancement for Web3 accessibility, offering reductions in cost, improvements in scalability, and enhanced privacy.
-For Moonchain, zkEVM integration has markedly improved the network’s security, scalability, and efficiency, while also increasing the value and demand for MXC tokens.
+For Moonchain, zkEVM integration has markedly improved the network’s security, scalability, and efficiency, while also increasing the value and demand for Moonchain tokens.
 With these advancements, Moonchain is well-positioned to realize its goal of connecting millions of IoT devices across the globe.